 In this case, the SmartTV or the Raspberry Pi mentioned above would be the playback device.
 Of course, you also need a server from which the content to be played can be obtained.
 This is where OpenMediaVault comes into play.

-What you have to do is described in the following article.
+What you need to do is described in the following article.

 Safety instructions